 If a student transferred from another institution, no more than half of the credit hours on the major program may consist of transfer credit.
 The academic advisor, the chairperson of the department, and the appropriate assistant dean must approve any request for a variation in this policy.

-For Honors students, the GE curriculum and major must be approved by the assigned Honors advisor.
+For Honors students, the GE curriculum and major must be approved by the ASC Honors Faculty Committee.
 Information about the honors curriculum and requirements and how to schedule an appointment with an honors advisor is available on the College of Arts and Sciences Honors Program website: http://aschonors.osu.edu/advising.
 Students will also be assigned a faculty advisor in the department of study to help the student choose courses and co-curricular opportunities that align with academic and professional goals.